sachinym/Github-Advanced-Security/Module3-Software_Composition_Analysis.md

    ![Picture1](./images/ar03.png)

-## Task 1: Turn on Dependabot and other SCA features and review results.
+## Task 1: Turn on Dependabot and other SCA features and review results

 1. In the **ghas-bootcamp-xxxx-xx-xx-cloudlabsxxx** organization, click on **Repositories** from the top navigation pane.